Summer Research Fellowship

 Cooperative AI Track

-Since 2025 we offer a dedicated cooperative AI track supported by the Cooperative AI Foundation.
+Since 2025, we have offered a dedicated cooperative AI track supported by the Cooperative AI Foundation.
 Up to 6 fellows focus on research reducing multi-agent risks and improving cooperative intelligence of advanced AI systems.

 Research areas include: